 You will get titanium implants paired with porcelain dentures.
 Porcelain emulates enamel much better than acrylic.
 It can reflect light, just like real teeth.
-Porcelain is aesthetic, but the looks would cost you more to purchase new and also to repair afterwards if necessary.
+Porcelain is aesthetic, but the looks would cost you more to purchase new and also to repair afterward if necessary.

 The difference between the above two is mainly looks and cost.
 Functionality for both options is basically the same.

 Before you get the procedure, a dentist would examine your teeth and discuss the treatment with you.
-At this point you can choose what type of All-on-4 dentures you want.
+At this point, you can choose what type of All-on-4 dentures you want.
 The dentist will x-ray your mouth if necessary.
-If you have teeth stubs or lone teeth that might interfere, your dentist may recommend tooth extraction.
+If you have teeth stubs or lone teeth that might interfere, your dentist may recommend a tooth extraction.